top of page

 • Tea Ceremony at Groom's Home (敬茶): Honoring the Union of Two Families

 The couple travels to the groom's family home to perform a tea ceremony, serving tea to their elders in a show of respect.
-The elders, in return, offer the couple red envelopes (hongbao) containing money or gifts, symbolizing their blessings for a prosperous and happy marriage.
+The elders, in return, offer the couple red envelopes (hongbao) containing money or gifts, symbolising their blessings for a prosperous and happy marriage.

 • Tea Ceremony at Bride's Home (敬茶): A Glorious Return to Celebrate Love